OroraTech/pico-sexa-uart-bridge/README.md

 Raspberry Pi Pico USB-UART Bridge
 =================================
-This project converts the Raspberry Pi Pico(or any RP2040) into a USB to 6 UART board.
+This project converts the Raspberry Pi Pico(or any RP2040) into a USB to 6 UART board with activity LED.

 History
 ----------

-This expands [Noltari's](https://github.com/Noltari/pico-uart-bridge) project to add 4 additional UARTs using the pico PIOs.
+This expands [JoeSc's](https://github.com/JoeSc/pico-sexa-uart-bridge) project to add activity LED for each UART which itself expands [Noltari's](https://github.com/Noltari/pico-uart-bridge) project to add 4 additional UARTs using the pico PIOs.
 And expands on [harrywalsh's](https://github.com/harrywalsh/pico-hw_and_pio-uart-gridge) project to provide better SEO and remove some data loss when using all 6 UARTs concurrently.

 Disclaimer
 ----------